ASWSU IS YOU!

 At Large Members

-Becoming a committee member is an amazing way for student to become more involved and have their voices heard on campus.
-Committee members will be appointed by the ASWSUS President for the 2013-2014 academic year during fall semester To serve on a committee, please submit the CougSync application here by September 16, 2013.
+Serving on a committee is a great way for students to be involved and have their voices heard on campus.
+Committee members will be appointed by the ASWSUS President for the 2014-2015 academic year during fall semester.
+To serve on a committee, please submit the CougSync application here by October 1, 2014.
 The following committees are open:

 Travel Grant Committee